RenderKit/openpgl/README.md

         radiance field from radiance samples (see `Field`).
       - Directional representation based on (parallax-aware) von Mises-Fisher mixtures.
-      - `PathSegmentStorage` a utility class to help keeping track of all path segment information and to generate radiance samples when a path/random walk is finished/terminated.
+      - `PathSegmentStorage` is a utility class to help keep track of all path segment information and generate radiance samples when a path/random walk is finished/terminated.
       - Support for guided importance sampling of directions on surfaces (see `SurfaceSamplingDistribution`) and inside volumes (see `VolumeSamplingDistribution`)
   - Added C-API and C++-API headers
       - C-API: `#include <openpgl/openpgl.h>`
       - C++-API: `#include <openpgl/cpp/OpenPGL.h>` and the namespace
+        `openpgl::cpp::`

-        `openpgl::cpp::` Support and Contact ===================
+# Support and Contact

-Open PGL is under active development, and though we do our best to guarantee stable release versions a certain number of bugs, as-yet-missing features, inconsistencies, or any other issues are still possible.
-Should you find any such issues please report them immediately via [Open PGL’s GitHub Issue Tracker](https://github.com/OpenPathGuidingLibrary/openpgl/issues) (or, if you should happen to have a fix for it, you can also send us a pull request).
+Open PGL is under active development.
+Though we do our best to guarantee stable release versions, a certain number of bugs, as-yet-missing features, inconsistencies, or any other issues are still possible.
+Should you find any such issues, please report them immediately via [Open PGL’s GitHub Issue Tracker](https://github.com/OpenPathGuidingLibrary/openpgl/issues) (or, if you should happen to have a fix for it, you can also send us a pull request).